PierceNguyen/cse15l-lab-reports/index.md

 ```
 After transferring the key to our remote server we are able to login without entering our password.
 ```
-[phn014@ieng6-203]:~:40$ cd .ssh
-[phn014@ieng6-203]:.ssh:41$ ls
+[phn014@ieng6-203]:.ssh:78$ ls /home/linux/ieng6/oce/4m/phn014/.ssh/authorized_keys
-authorized_keys
-[phn014@ieng6-203]:.ssh:42$ pwd
-/home/linux/ieng6/oce/4m/phn014/.ssh
+/home/linux/ieng6/oce/4m/phn014/.ssh/authorized_keys
 ```
-Here we use ls to list the files in the .ssh subdirectory and can see that our public key is named authorized_keys.
-Additionally by printing the working directory we can see that our keys absolute path is: /home/linux/ieng6/oce/4m/phn014/.ssh/authorized_keys.
+Here we use ls to see the absolute path of the authorized keys.
+Additionally we can see that our keys absolute path is: /home/linux/ieng6/oce/4m/phn014/.ssh/authorized_keys.

+In our week 2 and 3 labs I learned how to connect into remote servers using ssh.
+I also learned how to generate public and private keys to authenticate my computer so I didn't need to type in my password every time I logged on to the server.

 <div style="page-break-after: always"></div>